Starting a blog is a scary thing.

 And in case you haven’t figured this out yet, Diana Hall is an author of my own creation.

 For the reasons above, as well as several “day job” related concerns, I’m not comfortable with broadcasting my true identity on my blog.
 I work in a (kind of) personal finance-related position.
 While I don’t deal with money directly, I help support the concept of having money to cover unforeseen events.
-Also, I’m pretty good at my day job (I just really suck at managing my own money.)
+Also, I’m pretty good at my day job (I just really stink at managing my own money.)

 But the good news is that everything on this blog, and every bit of my content, is 100% real.